Weavers

 Bjørn Heebøll (d/perc)

-Weavers is a quartet with a distinct sound, based in Copenhagen.
+Weavers is a quartet with a distinct sound of their own, based in Copenhagen.
 Their debut album “Weavers” won the prestigious award, Jazz Album Of the Year at Danish Music Awards 2021.
-Led by the Japanese pianist Makiko Hirabayashi, the group features some of the strongest voices on the Scandinavian music scene – the explosive saxophonist Fredrik Lundin, bassist Thommy Andersson with his rich, Swedish sound and the imagina-tive drummer, Bjørn Heebøll.
+Their latest release, “Gifts” is inspired by the music of G.F.
+Handel, and is also a personal homage to the memories of Makiko’s mother.
+This group features some of the strongest voices on the Scandinavian music scene – lyrical and explosive saxophonist Fredrik Lundin, bassist Thommy Andersson with his rich, Swedish sound and the innovative drummer, Bjørn Heebøll.
 Having each made their marks in such diverse areas of music as rock, jazz, world music and avant-garde, Weavers create genre-transcending music with the collective, creative force at its core.

 Bespeak